In the past week, I’ve received an unusually large number of emails about downlights.

 If you love the recessed look of our downlights, here are some close alternatives.

-Whatever downlights you choose, it’s important to remember the lighting tips from our lighting expert who recommends limiting the number of overhead downlights and using a mix of lighting solutions including wall lights and lamps.
+Before you decide what downlights to use, it’s important to remember the lighting tips from our lighting expert who recommends limiting the number of ceiling lights and using a mix of lighting solutions including wall lights and lamps.

-Do you have any more questions about downlights that I didn’t answer?
+Do you have any more questions about our lights that I didn’t answer?
 Ask them in the comments below and I’ll answer them for you!